Search This Blog

 In 1954, archaeologists excavating an 8th century Viking settlement in Sweden found a Buddha statuette from North India.

-In November 2013, an international team of archaeologists digging under the Maya Devi Temple at the UNESCO World Heritage Site of Lumbini, Nepal discovered remains of an ancient tree shrine dated before 550 BCE.
+In November 2013, an international team of archaeologists digging under the Maya Devi Temple at the UNESCO World Heritage Site of Lumbini, Nepal discovered remains of an ancient tree shrine dated before 550 BC.
 It is possibly the earliest evidence of Buddhist structures ever found .The discovery was made at a site traditionally thought to be the birthplace of the Buddha, under a series of brick temples below the current temple.

 Most Buddhists do not actually believe in God.
 Although they respect and look up to the Buddha, they do not believe he was a god but they worship him as a form of respect.